When can I claim special circumstances?

 Full details and hours

-Location: Level 2, R Block
+Location: Level 2, R Block, KG

 View map and directions